bergerx/simplelxc/README.rst

  $ sudo apt-get install simplelxc # install
  $ sudo simplelxc create test1 # create a guest (default wheezy) and run
- $ sudo simplelxc login test1 # directly login to the guest as root
+ $ sudo simplelxc enter test1 # directly login to the guest as root

 Main objective is to make testing of any program easy on personal computers (for now it works only for Debian systems) without losing time for these: